dudeperf3ct/diamond-clarity/Readme.md

 Inside `main.py` change `simple_cnn3d"` to either `resnet18` or `resnet10` on `line number 7`.

+## Notebooks

+Run the notebook on colab present in `notebooks` folder.

 ### Training

 We use a lot of SOTA approaches like OneCycleLR, AdamW, FP16 training, Stratified splits for 90%-10% train val dataset, logging to wandb, augmentations using albumentation library.